 If you use your logical thinking skills, you quickly see that something is very, very wrong.

 We are giving a vaccine against a sexually transmitted disease, hepatitis B vaccine, at birth and in infancy when it should be given preteen if needed.

 We vaccinate against rotavirus and chickenpox, two mild childhood illnesses, which flies in the face of good science and common sense.

 We continue pushing a yearly flu shot for children and adults when a double-blind ferret study published in PLOS One showed that exposure to flu vaccine makes the flu more severe and a Canadian study published in Clinical Infectious Diseases showed that consecutive shots make the flu vaccine LESS effective.

 We give six-month-old babies a flu vaccine that still contains mercury, one of the deadliest substances on earth.

 As William Parker, PhD, a research scientist and professor at Duke University’s medical school explained to me, the human immune system is like a well trained army, always on high alert, always wanting to attack.

 Our immune system evolved to fight off and cohabitate with bacteria and viruses.

 You can’t remove bacterial and viral illnesses from the human landscape and expect not to disrupt the organism.

-Whatever metaphor you choose, we can do better than this.
+Whatever metaphor you choose, we need to stop making America’s children sick.
+We can do better than this.